 Opened in 2018, The Mermaid (428 E. 2nd St, Los Angeles 90012) offers the relaxed vibe of a comfortable neighborhood bar with the light kitsch its nautical theme commands.
 Industry vets Katie Kildow and Arelene Roldan set out to make the space—formerly a hostess bar—a safe and comfortable place for people of all genders to relax and enjoy tropical cocktails.
 The generous Happy Hour (5pm - 8pm daily) draws a loyal crowd of locals and Little Tokyo visitors alike.
-Like any great neighborhood joint, there are activities: a rotating calendar of trivia nights, loteria games, DJs, and a monthly guest bartending spot for prominent industry women they call #WCW, the Cocktail Party (full disclosure: I was a guest bartender there last year after the publication of Movers & Shakers).
+Like any great neighborhood joint, there are activities: a rotating calendar of trivia nights, loteria games, DJs, and guest bartending nights highlighting women bartenders and raising money for a range of causes.
 Going a step further, the owners have a stated commitment to carrying women-owned or -helmed spirits brands with a list that includes Appleton Estate Rum, Yola Mezcal, and Future Gin.

 Genever (3123 Beverly Blvd, Los Angeles 90057) is an Art Deco oasis, a cozy haven for gin lovers and cocktail fans at large.
 Its story is anything but standard: founded by Roselma Samala, Patricia Perez, and Christine Sumiller with the help of a Kickstarter campaign, the spot prides itself on being a Filipina-owned business in the heart of Historic Filipinotown.
 Slick and stylish all through the details, this is a peak cocktail den experience for fans of glassware and local ingredients.